Brooklyn Arts Council: History and leadership

 Brooklyn Arts Council began in 1966 as the Brooklyn Arts and Cultural Association in Flatbush, Brooklyn, NY.
 The organization began showcases of Brooklyn artists and community members.

-Brooklyn Arts Council's first executive director was Charlene Victor (1966-1999), second was Ella Weiss (1999-2015), third was Charlotte Cohen (2015-2023), and current executive director is Rasu Jilani (2023-to current).
+Brooklyn Arts Council's first executive director was Charlene Victor (1966-1999), the second was Ella Weiss (1999-2015), the third was Charlotte Cohen (2015-2023), and the current executive director is Rasu Jilani (2023-to current).

 Grants organization

 According to executive director Rasu Jilani, “Most of the artists that are funded are first-time artists, early-stage artists and mid-career artists,.
 Almost 33 percent of the grantees are getting their first grant in the arts."
 The organization gives grants to Brooklyn artists and arts organizations.
 In 2023, the organization gave $592,000 to Brooklyn-based 136 projects.